Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 He's big.
 He's very big.

-I'm going to give you a seven bucket.
-No, he's fucking.
+I'm going to give you a bucket of fucking big.
+He's human.

 He's played by